ImanHosseini/RV32I-On-GPU/README.md

 # CRV2
 Can we emulate RISC-V (RV32IM) cores in parallel on GPU?
 With syscall and stuff.
+Can we then use it for fuzzing?
 ## Prereq
 ### RISCV stuff
 https://github.com/riscv-collab/riscv-gnu-toolchain </br>